-Source: RBC Economics Research, Statistics Canada, Canada Mortgage and Housing Corporation The single-unit dwelling construction pipeline is low and falling.
-The number of single-detached units under construction in the GTA has been coming down since the spring of 2017 as builders cut back the pace of new starts following Ontario's Fair Housing Plan.
-The number of multi-unit dwellings under construction is historically high-posing potential absorption risks.
+Source: RBC Economics, Statistics Canada, Canada Mortgage and Housing Corporation There are very few single-unit dwellings in the construction pipeline.
+The number of single-detached units under construction in the GTA has come down significantly since the spring of 2017 as builders cut back the pace of new starts following Ontario's Fair Housing Plan.
+Housing under construction - multiples Units per 1,000 population, Toronto, n.s.a.

+Source: RBC Economics, Statistics Canada, Canada Mortgage and Housing Corporation The number of multi-unit dwellings under construction is historically high-posing potential absorption risks.
 However, this potential is tempered by extremely low inventories and strong demand in the existing condo market.
 Market absorption has been very strong in recent years, which indicates that current construction levels are unlikely to be excessive.
 We see only limited risks of trouble for the condo resale and/or rental markets.